-The Company has an ongoing credit facility with The Northern Trust Company, an affiliate of the Administrator, that is secured over the portfolio of the Company.
+The Company had an uncommitted overdraft with The Northern Trust Company, an affiliate of the Administrator.
+The overdraft is intended to cover short term currency hedging positions and the aggregated overdraft position across the Feeder Funds must not exceed US\$2m.
 The Northern Trust Company is entitled to interest ("Interest Charges") at an annual rate of 1.5% above the Northern Trust base rate of 2% (2021: -1.25%) on any overdrawn balances.
 The Interest Charges are incurred daily and are included in the Statement of Comprehensive Income within Finance costs.